-Fraser Health's 2022/23 year-to-date performance for hospital acquired non-aspiration pneumonia is 10.8.
-Four sites (Chilliwack General, Fraser Canyon, Langley Memorial and Peace Arch) are meeting their internal targets.
+Fraser Health's 2022/23 performance for hospital acquired non-aspiration pneumonia is 10.7.
+Three sites (Fraser Canyon, Langley Memorial and Peace Arch) are meeting their internal targets.
 We will continue to work with our sites and programs that have opportunities to reduce this infection which can impact a patient's stay in our facilities.
 COVID-19 has negatively influenced our hospital acquired pneumonia numbers as patients on outbreak units who acquired COVID-19, and subsequently pneumonia, are included in the increase in numbers.